graphile/migrate/README.md

 ## Actions

-We support certain "actions" after certain events happen; for example see `afterReset` and `afterAllMigrations` mentioned above.
+We support certain "actions" after certain events happen; for example see `afterReset`, `afterAllMigrations` and `afterCurrent` mentioned above.
 Actions should be specified as a list of strings or action spec objects.

 ### Actions spec strings